-- 1) the inside edge of the handle at the point furthest from the attaching loop. - 2) the inside surface, furthest from the handle, of any attaching loop. - b) Splices shall be 15cm (minimum) long secured with tucks before and/or after the splice or knotted to prevent slipping. - c) The tow lines may be made in one section or alternatively in two sections consisting of a single line 21.5m long for jumping, and 16.75m long for slalom, and a handle portion of 1.5m.
-One-piece lines are optional, but two-piece lines must be provided by the Competition Committee, and 21.5m and 16.75m. portions must be made available.
+- 1) the inside edge of the handle at the point furthest from the attaching loop. - 2) the inside surface, furthest from the handle, of any attaching loop. - b) Splices shall be 15cm (minimum) long secured with tucks before and/or after the splice or knotted to prevent slipping. - c) The tow lines may be made in one section or alternatively in two sections consisting of a single line 21.5m long for jumping, and 16.75m long for slalom, and a handle portion of 1.5m. - One-piece lines are optional, but two-piece lines must be provided by the Competition Committee, and 21.5m and 16.75m. portions must be made available.
 Multi-segment slalom lines may be used.
-The segments shall be coloured in the same sequence as the loops as shown in (5.09e). - d) The competition supplied handle shall be made of 2.50cm to 2.80cm. outside diameter material with no sharp edges or projections, with unpainted wood or other non-slip surface or coating.
-The attaching ropes must in all cases go through the handle and must be attached so there is no possibility of movement between the rope and handle when in use.
+The segments shall be coloured in the same sequence as the loops as shown in (5.09e). - d) Competition supplied handles shall be made of a material with a non-slip surface or coating, have no sharp edges or projections, and slalom handle must have protective end caps. - The attaching ropes must in all cases go through the handle and must be attached so there is no possibility of movement between the rope and handle when in use.
+The handle shall be attached to the rope so that it is perpendicular to the direction of the line.

 The minimum certified breaking load of the handle shall be 408kg applied at the rate of 290kg for a minute at two load points 9cm apart at the centre of the handle with the ends supported at the rope holes.
-The handle shall be attached to the rope so that it is perpendicular to the direction of the line.